DaAlbrecht/thesis-TEKO/content/Implementation.typ

 Rust uses colored functions#footnote( "https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/",
-) and therefore functions that call asynchronous functions need to be marked as asynchronous as well.
+) and therefore, functions that call asynchronous functions need to be marked as asynchronous as well.
 Since rust does not provide an asynchronous runtime it's not possible to declare the main entrypoint with the `async` keyword.
 Tokio uses the macro `#[tokio::main]` to allow specifying the main function as asynchronous.#footnote("https://tokio.rs/tokio/tutorial/hello-tokio")